Technological and industrial history of 20th-century Canada: Defence and nuclear technology

 The military suffered a huge decline in the 1920s and 1930s.
 The Royal Canadian Air Force founded in 1924, was largely a bush and float plane operation.
 Only in the 1930s did it acquire a modest combat capability with a handful of British Armstrong Whitworth Siskin fighters and a squadron of Hawker Hurricane fighters as the clouds of war grew menacing.
 The Royal Canadian Navy, perpetually starved for equipment acquired its first custom-built ships, the destroyers HMCS Saguenay (D79) and HMCS Skeena (D59) on May 22, 1931.
 In 1929 the army began to retire its horses and was issued four 6-wheeled Leyland tractors in 1929, to tow its 60-pound guns.
 Four 3-inch 20-cwt. anti-aircraft guns were taken on strength in 1937.
 As a reflection of this intense and diverse engineering activity, the Canadian Council of Professional Engineers was established in 1936.
 This organization was renamed Engineers Canada in 2007.

 Canada was involved in the wartime Manhattan Project to build an atomic bomb, including the Montreal Laboratory for nuclear research by scientists from Britain, and American contracts with Canadian firms Eldorado Gold Mines for mining and processing uranium and a heavy water plant built by Consolidated Mining and Smelting (CMS) at Trail, British Columbia.

-The Television Age (1950–1980)
+Television Age (1950–1980)

 The years following World War II introduced even more innovations, including television, the transistor radio, synthetic fabrics, plastic, computers, super highways, shopping centres, atomic energy, nuclear weapons, transcontinental energy pipelines, long range electric transmission, transcontinental microwave networks, fast food, chemical fertilizer, insecticides, the birth control pill, jet aircraft, cable TV, colour TV, the instant replay, the audio cartridge and audio cassette, satellite communications and continental air defence systems.